 What is important is your resist falling into unhealthy habits.
 Travel and finances can prompt anxiety, but making a conscious, deliberate effort to get enough sleep and healthy eating can do wonders.
 Also, try to avoid setting too many goals or too high of standards for yourself.
 You’ll likely be surrounded by friends and family this holiday season, so don’t be afraid to delegate.
 Likewise, be unafraid to say ‘No.’ Knowing your limits means you can be at your best during this busy time.
 Safeguarding your mental health means you can help others, as well.
 Don’t be afraid to take care of yourself first, because only then can you be there for other people.

 Commit this holiday season to care for your own and others’ mental health.
 As a safe place of understanding, Remedy Therapy is here providing you with the resources you need.
-To learn more about Remedy Therapy, reach out to us today at 855.874.3390.
+To learn more about Remedy Therapy, reach out to us today at 855.874.3390, or contact us online.
 Ensure your mental health and the holidays this year are a success.